jrgermain/whichbeatle-web/README.md

 # whichbeatle-web
-## My whichbeatle program, ported to web technologies
+## My whichbeatle program, ported to html/css/js

-*If you haven't checked it out yet, I'd recommend going over to [jgermain/whichbeatle](https://github.com/jrgermain/whichbeatle) for some context.*
+*If you haven't checked it out yet, I'd recommend going over to [jrgermain/whichbeatle](https://github.com/jrgermain/whichbeatle) for some context.*

-This program will find the writer, singer, and/or album appearances of any Beatles song.
+This webpage will find the writer, singer, and/or album appearances of any Beatles song.
 Originally, I made a command-line Java program, but I figured a website would be more user-friendly.
 So now I'm bringing whichbeatle to the masses!

 ## The making of whichbeatle-web